Probabilistic losses

 FL(p_t) = -alpha * (1 - p_t) ** gamma * log(p_t)

-is the weight factor for the classes.
-If alpha
+where alpha is the weight factor for the classes.
+If alpha = 1, the

 loss won’t be able to handle class imbalance properly as all